leo-mazz/freshair/doc/instructions.md

 5. Select the time and date you want to broadcast on.
 Make sure that you have been allocated that time and that the file you're uploading is not too long.
 6. Select a file on your computer, click upload

 If everything worked out, you will read a comforting 'Upload successful'.
 To make sure your prerecording goes on air, please upload it at least 24 hours in advance.
 You should upload an mp3 file.
-There are other indications on how to export your file on the 'Upload Prerecord', to obtain the best results, on the 'Upload prerecording' page.
+There are other indications on how to export your file and obtain the best results, on the 'Upload prerecording' page.

 ### Bookings
-From the Admin Dashboard of the website, you should be able to book the Recording Studio at any time, and to book the Main Studio when a 'free schedule' is in place (you should be notified by the Head of Programming if this is the case).
+From the Admin Dashboard of the website, you should be able to book the Recording Studio at any time.
 In general, please make sure that the period and time you're booking for is bookable.
 You can't, for example, book the Recording Studio for July the 17th and expect to be granted access.

 For your convenience, if you're looking for a bookable time, click on the 'Future' scope above the Bookings list, or on the 'Recording Studio Next 7 Days' scope.
 You should see a corresponding list of bookings, ordered by booking date and time.
 You can also make a more specific query by using the 'Filter' sidebar on the right.